githubixx/ansible-role-cilium-kubernetes/README.md

 # Kubernetes namespace where Cilium resources should be installed
 cilium_namespace: "cilium"

+# Directory that contains Helm chart values file.
+Ansible will try to locate
+# a file called "values.yml.j2" or "values.yaml.j2" in the specified directory
+# (".j2" because you can use the usual Jinja2 template stuff there).
+# If not found the default "templates/cilium_values_default.yml.j2" will be
+# used (which can be used as a template BTW).
+The content of this file
+# will be provided to "helm install/template" command as values file.
+cilium_chart_values_directory: "/tmp/cilium/helm"

 # etcd settings.
 If "cilium_etcd_enabled" variable is defined and set to "true",
 # Cilium etcd settings are generated and deployed.
 Otherwise all the following